 5. IXS Unisex Trigger – Best for All-Mountain Rides

-The chin guard of the trigger FF helmet is propped up by a solid skeleton (also infused) which IXS generally call it X-Frame.
+The chin guard of the trigger FF helmet is propped up by a solid skeleton (also infused) which IXS generally calls it X-Frame.
 There are also well-placed straps that feel comfortable when you tuck in around your face and give you a pretty cushy feel when touching your skin.

-Normally full face helmets sound a bit tiring but this open-face look cradle of IXS trigger FF Helmet brings noticeable comfort and makes it wearable all along the day.
+Normally full-face helmets sound a bit tiring but this open-face look cradle of IXS trigger FF Helmet brings noticeable comfort and makes it wearable all along the day.

 - Ensures safety

 6. ROCK BROS Helmet – Best Full Face Mountain Bike Helmet Under $100